data-8/connector-instructors/README.md

+This documenation is for a collection of code that aims to be useful for connector instructors.
+If you have questions about the class, finding students, building your course, etc, check out the wiki [here](https://github.com/data-8/connector-instructors/wiki).

 # Overview
-This repository is a collection of code that aims to be useful for connector instructors.
-All conceptual information is stored in the repository wiki [here](https://github.com/data-8/connector-instructors/wiki).

 Currently, this repository contains three main things: